 There are thousands of hosts available for your website.
 Think of this as where your website ‘lives.’
 You’ll pay a monthly or annual fee for hosting, and some of the most popular hosting companies include Hostgator, GoDaddy, and BlueHost.

 When you first launch a business or blog, it may feel like you’re writing content for no one but yourself.
 But you still need to keep writing.
 It’s a good idea to create a blog calendar and plan your blog posts for a few months in advance- that way, you won’t need to constantly be thinking about what you should write next.
 Consistency is key, so make sure you’re writing interesting, helpful, and unique blog posts at least a few times a week while building your audience.
+If you’re also wanting to look into tools that can help you improve your website, content, and improve your traffic and potential sales/reach then you may want to read into the likes of this Recent survey by whitehat or a similar resource you can find online.

 Optimize for SEO